xeitojs/xeito.dev/docs/guide/components/styling.md

 Since your components behave like regular HTML elements, you can use any CSS library or framework you want to style them such as [Bootstrap](https://getbootstrap.com/) or [Tailwind](https://tailwindcss.com/).

-If you created your project with the Xeito CLI, it will be automatically configured with [Parcel](https://parceljs.org/) to allow you to import CSS/SCSS files into your components.
+If you created your project with the Xeito CLI, it will be automatically configured with [Vite](https://vitejs.dev/) and the SCSS preprocessor installed, to allow you to import CSS/SCSS files into your components.
 If you're using a different bundler, you'll need to configure it to allow you to import CSS files.
-Parcel also supports [CSS modules](https://parceljs.org/languages/css/#css-modules), which are a great way to avoid class name collisions, so we'll use them to style our component.
+Vite also supports [CSS modules](https://vitejs.dev/guide/features.html#css-modules), which are a great way to avoid class name collisions, so we'll use them to style our component.

 Let's create a component and style it with a CSS file called `my-component.module.css`.